D’Jeane Peters (EMP ’14)

 “I always felt like I 'fit in' in academia,” said D’Jeane Peters.
 “I loved reading and writing papers as an undergrad.
 As a junior, I discovered that Rocky Mountain College offered the chance to pursue academic research outside my coursework.
 I was thrilled to learn that I could get paid to do what I love.”

-Currently a graduate student and research assistant at Boise State University, D’Jeane credits her success to the unique opportunities and dedicated faculty she experienced as an undergraduate student in RMC’s Environmental Management and Policy (EMP) program.
+Currently a graduate student and research assistant at Boise State University, D’Jeane credits her success to the unique opportunities and dedicated faculty she experienced as an undergraduate student in RMC’s Geography program (formerly Environmental Management & Policy).

 D’Jeane secured funding for her research through the Yellowstone River Research Center (YRRC), a multidisciplinary research institute composed of geologists, ecologists, wildlife biologists, geographers, and social scientists at Rocky.
 That funding included a stipend, on-campus housing for the summer, and, eventually, even the fee to publish her research, which D’Jeane characterized as, “a huge show of support for undergraduate research.”

 She focused her research on a hot topic that remains controversial today; the management of greater sage grouse in the west.
 With the help and backing of her faculty advisor and co-author, Luke Ward, Ph.D., she published the results of her research in the peer-reviewed Wildlife Society Journal under the title, “Greater sage-grouse in Montana: Mapping archetype viewpoints across stakeholder groups using Q methodology.”